Róisín Heneghan

 Róisín Heneghan is an Irish architect and designer.
 She is co-founder of Heneghan Peng Architects along with her husband Shi-Fu Peng.
-The company was established in New York in 1999 but was shifted to Dublin in 2001.
+The company was established in New York in 1999 but moved to Dublin in 2001.
 In 2014, she was shortlisted for Architects' Journal Woman Architect of the Year.
 In 2024, she was inducted into Aosdána.

 Education

 Róisín Heneghan received a Bachelor of Architecture (1987) from the University College of Dublin and holds a Master of Architecture from Harvard University.